5 gallon; 15 gallon

 To shape and thin

-Native to the Southern Sonoran Desert, Cascalote is one of my favorite trees.
+Native to the southern Sonoran Desert, Cascalote is one of my favorite trees.
 It does have thorns like most all desert trees but is really only an issue when it is young.
-The older trunks and larger branches have more varying degrees of knobby spurs and the young growth is more cat claw like.
-It produces large spikes of yellow flowers at the branch tips during winter, followed by copper-colored seedpods giving this tree interest year-round.
+The older trunks and larger branches have varying degrees of knobby spurs and the young growth is more cat claw like.
+It produces large spikes of yellow flowers at the branch tips mostly during winter but can bloom sporadically year-round, followed by copper-colored seedpods giving this tree interest year-round.
 An evergreen, with glossy green compound leaves, that produces the best mulch in my opinion.
-Does not require fertilizer as it is a nitrogen fixer like all legumes.
-Grows best in full sun and well drained soil.
+It does not require fertilizer as it is a nitrogen fixer like all legumes.
+Grows best in full sun and well-drained soil.
+Does not tolerate cold temperatures, flowers drop at 30 degrees.
+The tree itself can be damaged by extended temperatures in the low 20s.

 Growing Plants in the Desert — Important Information